makerdao/community/governance/polls/Budget Ratification Poll for Modify TechOps Core Unit DAI Budget (MIP40c3-SP86) - November 14, 2022.md

 This poll implements a **Minimum Positive Participation** value.
 The Minimum Positive Participation is currently set to **10,000 MKR**.

-**If the votes for Option 1 or Option 2 achieve a majority AND the votes for the winning option exceed 10,000 MKR, then the following actions will be taken:**
+**If the votes votes for the 'Approve budget' option exceed the votes for the 'Reject budget' option AND the votes for the 'Approve budget' option exceed 10,000 MKR, then the following actions will be taken:**
-* The MIP Editors will mark the proposal **Accepted** and the Governance Facilitators will confirm its passage on the Governance and Risk call on Wednesday, November 24.
+* The MIP Editors will mark the proposal **Accepted** and the Governance Facilitators will confirm its passage on the Governance and Risk call on Thursday, December 1.
 * Any further work required to implement the proposal will be tasked to the relevant [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).

 **Otherwise, this proposal will be marked as rejected per [MIP51](https://mips.makerdao.com/mips/details/MIP51#mip51c2-ratification-poll).**